dmerejkowsky/dmenv/docs/contents/advanced_usage.md

 ## Upgrade all the things!

-The simplest way is to just re-run `dmenv lock` after having cleaned the virtual environment:
+The simplest way is to just re-run `dmenv lock` after having cleaned the virtual environment.
+Runinng `dmenv show:outdated` allows you to have a preview of the upgrades first.

 ```
+$ dmenv show:outdated
 $ dmenv clean
 $ dmenv lock
 ```